 - The Portfolio invests in a combination of equity and fixed income Underlying Funds in order to seek capital appreciation and income.

-- Although the Portfolio is expected to be subject to less market risk and volatility than those Age-Based and Asset Allocation Portfolios that invest a higher percentage of their assets in equity securities, its potential return is also expected to be lower.
+- The Portfolio is expected to be subject to less market risk and volatility than the JPMorgan 529 Aggressive, Moderate Growth and Moderate Age-Based and Asset Allocation Portfolios, but is expected to offer lower potential returns.

 - The Portfolio is subject to greater risks associated with investments in fixed income securities, such as interest rate risk, than Portfolios that invest less heavily in Underlying Funds that invest primarily in fixed income securities.

-- The Portfolio has a strategic allocation of approximately 40.75% U.S. equity securities, 5% real estate securities, 22.25% international equity securities and 32% fixed income securities.
+- The Portfolio has a strategic allocation of approximately 28% U.S. equity securities, 3.5% real estate securities,15.5% international equity securities and 53% fixed income securities.

 Fees and Investment Minimums